w3c/AB-public/meetings/2025/10-16-summary.md

 ## Oct 21 AB-led member meeting agenda
-The AB proposed topics to be discussed including update on Age-Based Restrictions on Content Access Workshop, TPAC2025 breakout session promotion, and how to make the AB-led member more open to the members.
+The AB proposed topics to be discussed including update on Age-Based Restrictions on Content Access Workshop, TPAC2025 breakout session promotion, and how to make the AB-led member meetings more open to the members.

 ## AB 2026 Priorities Status review - Process Refactoring/Simplification
 Brent has sent emails to the group chairs about meeting the groups during TPAC, and some group chairs have responded.
 Next step is